Embed Linker v3 on Your Site

-The Sefaria Linker recognizes references on an external web page and links them to the corresponding texts on Sefaria
+Learn about the Sefaria Linker: A tool that links references on external webpages and links them to corresponding texts in the Sefaria Library.

-This documentation covers the latest version of the Sefaria Auto Linker (version 3), which is currently not the default version.
-Linker v3 currently only offers advantages for Hebrew content.
-The results should be about equivalent when run on English content.
-The new version decreases incorrect links and catches many more types of citations.
-For documentation for the default version (version 2) see Linker v2.
+Linker v3 offers advantages for both Hebrew and English content.
+It decreases incorrect links and catches many more types of citations.
+For documentation for the previous version, see Linker v2.

 Bookmarklet

-We don't currently have a Javascript bookmarklet available for Linker v3, although you can easily adapt the bookmarklet linked at the bottom of this page by following this documentation.
+Currently, there is no Javascript bookmarklet available for Linker v3.
+That being said, you can easily adapt the bookmarklet linked at the bottom of this page by following the documentation below.

 <script type="text/javascript" charset="utf-8" src="https://www.sefaria.org/linker.v3.js"></script>